Convalescent plasma programme

 We are leading a programme to collect plasma for transfusion to COVID-19 patients.

-Plasma from people who have recovered from COVID-19 may save the lives of people who are still ill.
+Plasma from people who've had COVID-19 may save the lives of people who are still ill.

-If you have recovered from coronavirus, please consider volunteering.
+If you've had coronavirus, please consider volunteering.
 We need even more plasma donors to help respond to the increasing need for treatments.

 people have offered to donate